 Our specialist lawyers are knowledgeable and understand the interplay between secular law and ecclesiastical and Canon law.
 We provide prompt, practical and pragmatic advice, which is sensitive to the specific roles and relationships within the Church of England and other relevant pastoral considerations

 Our Registry team is led by Jos Moule, the Diocesan Registrar for the Diocese of Gloucester and the Diocese of Truro.
 Jos is supported by a team of specialist ecclesiastical lawyers who advise on all aspects of ecclesiastical law including marriage, burial, the faculty jurisdiction, pastoral reorganisation, clergy appointments, clergy discipline, consecration and church land and buildings.

-Our approach allows us to identify common issues and difficulties and allows our team to share general advice of particular importance across a Diocese.
-This can range from the eligibility of charity trustees to chancel repair liability.
-We also run practical training seminars on a variety of specialist subjects.
+Our experience allows us to identify common issues and difficulties and allows our team to share general advice of particular importance across Dioceses.
+This can range from the eligibility of charity trustees to chancel repair liability, the sale of church land and buildings and endowment.

 The Registry team issues a regular newsletter providing legal updates, reporting on common issues and providing practical solutions to parishes, clergy and church officers.